-Letters of Recommendation should be secured from individuals who can speak to the quality of your artwork as well as to the impact that graduate study would have on your artistic and professional development.
-Their assessment should include any character evaluation that would shed any light on your assets and ability to be a contributing member to the MFA program at UNC.
-On your application you will provide email addresses of three recommenders who will be contacted directly and asked to submit your letters.
+Secure letters of recommendation from individuals who can speak to the quality of your artwork as well as about the impact that graduate study would have on your artistic and professional development.
+Their assessment should include any character evaluation that would shed light on your assets and ability to be a contributing member to the MFA program at UNC.
+On your application, you will provide the email addresses of three recommenders who we will contact and ask to submit letters.

 Statement of Purpose